 After testing several productivity alternatives to using the Git command line - including the popular Git Kraken and Source Tree - we settled on Git Tower.
 Tower works perfectly with Visual Studio, TFS and Azure DevOps (with repository cloning direct from the Web UI), this tool also supports Git Flow, Git LFS and GitHub out of the box.
 Tower has a neat, beautifully clean user interface and is available for both Windows and macOS.

 SQL Sentry is a great way of crunching the information that SQL Server spits out in the form of a Query Plan.
 The visualization of complex stored procedure call trees allows us to identify the root cause of performance bottlenecks quickly and accurately.

 We use the ANTS suite of tools for finding performance bottlenecks in .NET and SQL code.
 To date our greatest success with this tool was to reduce a custom Windows service from using 20GB of RAM to just under 8GB.
 Although ANTS Performance Profiler has a fairly steep learning curve, we are always pleased to transfer knowledge to your dev teams.
-The new profiling tools in Visual Studio 2015 mean we are using ANTS less and less these days, but it's still useful when we need to roll out the big guns.
+The latest profiling tools in Visual Studio mean we are using ANTS less and less these days, but it's still useful when we need to roll out the big guns.

 We like to use Selenium for creating robust, browser-based regression and other automated UI tests.
 It's free and supports most browsers, and we can implement a testing framework for you that targets multiple browsers simultaneously, thus vastly reducing the time required to run your entire test suite.